Joshua-Levine/Joshua-Levine/README.md

 ### Hi there 👋

-I'm a technical writer who believes the purpose of technology is to benefit humanity.
+I'm a technical writer who believes technology is benefitting humanity.

-A question: How can one derive benefit from something unusable?
+A question: How can people benefit from something unusable?

-An answer: As a technical writer, I make even the most esoteric of technologies comprehensible to the user.
-My calling is ensuring that end users are able to easily use what developers have worked so hard to create.
+An answer: As a technical writer, I make difficult technologies understandable to the user.
+I make sure that users are able to easily use what you have worked so hard to create.

+Tech is hard.
+I make it easy.

 #### I am: